Watts: The Victorian Flex

 (2025)

-Between the carved details and weathered brick lies an entire manual of certainties my generation never inherited.
-Each shadow falls exactly where Victorian builders meant it to, teaching lessons in depth to anyone who'll look up from their phones long enough to notice.
+My approach recognises that between carved details and weathered brick lies an entire manual of certainties never passed down to contemporary builders.
+Each shadow falls exactly where Victorian designers intended, teaching lessons in architectural depth to anyone willing to look up from their phones.
+These images become my attempt to document that educational relationship between historical design and contemporary distraction.

-The Watts brothers put their name in stone because they assumed a future would exist to read it.
-I can't decide if this makes them naïve or if it makes us tragic - we who put our names on platforms designed to disappear, who document everything and build almost nothing.
+The broader cultural questions drive my visual investigation: the Watts brothers carved their name in stone assuming a future would exist to read it.
+Through this photograph, I consider whether this assumption makes them naive or renders us tragic, we who inscribe our names on platforms designed to vanish, who document everything yet build almost nothing lasting.